levoai/demo-apps/beginner-demo/README.rst

 Setup Using Source
 -----
-Setup from source requires you to clone the `beginner-demo` Git repo.
+Setup from source requires you to clone the `MalSchema` Git repo.

 To run the demo app, you need the recent version of `docker-compose <https://docs.docker.com/compose/install/>`_.